Create path mappings when you want to define a alternative target path for a specific target filesystem.

-In the form that appears, provide the following details:
+In the form that appears, enter the following details:

 - Name: A reference name for your path mapping.

-Click "Add" once you've provided all necessary information to create your new path mapping.
-It will be listed in the path mappings tab.
+Select Add once you've entered all necessary information to create your new path mapping.
+The path mapping is then added to the Path Mappings tab.

-To delete a path mapping, locate the path mapping you want to remove in the list and click the delete icon to the right of it, depicted by a trash can.
+To delete a path mapping, locate the path mapping you want to remove in the list and select the trash can icon next to it.

-When a path mapping is deleted, any migrations using the path mapping will not be affected.
-They will continue to function as if the path mapping were still in place.
+When you delete a path mapping, migrations using the path mapping aren't affected.
+They continue to function as if the path mapping were still in place.

-path mapping create command to define your source and target paths, as well as your target filesystem.
+path mapping add command to define your source and target paths, as well as your target filesystem.